Seteco/Somorrostro/How-to-write-new-module.md

 ORDER = ['first_chart', 'second_chart', 'third_chart']
 ```

 `CHART` dictionary is a little bit trickier.
-It should contain chart definition in following format:
+It should contain the chart definition in following format:
 ```py
 CHART = {
     id: {